 Access to world-class education is not limited to a chosen few, who are also ready to shelve hundreds of thousands of dollars.
 Coursera, Khan Academy, Stanford Online, edX, and more, have laid the foundation for a system which brings affordable to free education for everyone and everywhere.
 These MOOC platforms include lectures from some of the best professors, professionals, and entrepreneurs in the world with strong credentials.
 The courses range from intense to mild, depending on their technical depth.
 Therefore, based on their proficiency in the subject, students can choose the courses that are best suited for their level of understanding of the subject.
 While some of the courses are free, others are affordable in general.
 These MOOCs are an excellent tool for dissemination of scientific knowledge across the globe.

 Modern classrooms are designed to address these problems.
 Teachers do not limit themselves to sketches and words on a chalk board.
 They are using videos from the internet to explain scientific principles and concepts in a way that is easily understandable by students.
 Students are even suggested various online sources to get a better grasp of various concepts relevant to their syllabus.
 They can get online with several Internet service providers.
-Charter Spectrum Internet offers great deals in many parts of the USA.
+You can find great deals on high speed internet available in many parts of the USA.

 eBooks are changing our reading habits in a big way.
 No more is there a need for carrying heavy books, or the fear of losing them.
 There is a huge convenience factor attached to eBooks.
 People can carry thousands of books in their pockets, wherever they go.
 They can get back to their textbooks whenever they like – while travelling, during lunch, and so on.